chrisdel101/react-graph-n-plot/README.md

 ## Usage

 Import the graph component and use it with props.
 Each object inside `plotSets` will create a separate line.
-For a single line, add only a single object.
+To graph only a single set of points, add only a single object.

 ```jsx
 const plotSets = {